Verum Health

 ARA-290

-Approved protocols include 4 months of refills.
-Auto-refill available after initial physician approval.
+Refill Policy: Approved protocols include 4 months of refills.
+Auto-refill available after initial approval.